PengNi/deepsignal2/README.md

 The virtual environment can also be created by using [virtualenv](https://github.com/pypa/virtualenv/).

 #### 2. Install deepsignal2
-- After creating and activating the environment, download deepsignal2 (**lastest version**) from github:
+- After creating and activating the environment, download deepsignal2 (**latest version**) from github:
 ```bash
 git clone https://github.com/PengNi/deepsignal2.git
 cd deepsignal2